 Meanwhile Dancing Dragon Dungeon, also from Seasons, is just so damn funky.

-Disappointing Last Level: The Black Tower in Ages isn't exactly an awesome dungeon, but it is a dungeon with a couple of puzzles and a long path.
+The Black Tower in Ages isn't exactly an awesome dungeon, but it is a dungeon with a couple of puzzles and a long path.
 Onox's Castle in Seasons, on the other hand, is barely a dungeon at all.
-The level consists of three wide-open rooms, you walk up, beat the enemies, walk up, beat the enemies, walk up, beat a miniboss, walk up to find Onox's room.
-The fight with Onox will likely take far longer than the time it takes to get to him.
+The level consists of three wide-open rooms where the path forward only opens if you kill all the enemies in the room first, and they're the same normal enemies you've seen all game.
+Walk up, kill the enemies, walk up, kill the second batch of enemies, walk up, beat Facade (a very easy miniboss), walk up to find Onox's room.
+The fight with Onox will likely take far longer than the time it takes to get through his castle.

 Evil Is Sexy: Veran.◊ As you can clearly see, Veran reads like a scrolling laundry list of kinks, and then some.
 Even two of her One Winged Angels forms (her true appearance as a fairy and her beetle transformation) are Cute Monster Girls, although they do veer a bit toward the creepy side.

 Game Breaker: The Red Ring in Seasons doubles all sword damage.
 This makes any normal attack a Spin Attack and Spin Attacks do quadruple normal damage.
-Combine it with the Master Sword in a linked game and Spin Attacks reach 12 power.
-Even the final bosses of the games will die in a few seconds.
-This explains why so many late game bosses and minibosses are immune to sword strikes or are Puzzle Bosses.
+With the Noble Sword, Spin Attacks reach 8 power, and the Master Sword in a linked game raises that to 12 power.
+Even the final bosses of the games will die in three or four spin attacks at that rate.
+This also explains why so many late game bosses and minibosses are immune to sword strikes or are Puzzle Bosses.

-Goddamn Keese: More obnoxious in this incarnation than in most others.
+Goddamn Bats: Keeses are more obnoxious in this incarnation than in most others.
 Especially the flaming varieties.

 Marathon Level: The Ancient Ruins from Seasons are a strong contender for the longest level in a handheld Zelda game.
 It doesn't help that Manhandla, the boss, is considered Season's That One Boss.